udacity/cd1898-Observing-Cloud-Resources/README.md

 4. Use the terraform files to provision each of the resources in AWS; it will take a few minutes to complete.
 Once the script is complete, you can go to the AWS and look for the the newly created resources in the EKS and EC2 areas.

-5. SSH into the EC2 instance.
+5. SSH into the EC2 instance with username `ubuntu` and the udacity key created in a previous step.

 ### Test Connectivity to Flask App & Install Node Exporter